TechNote-ai/osdg/README.md

 print( response.text )
 ```

-If you are having trouble with any of the following steps, please contact our team at [osdg@technote.ai](mailto:osdg@technote.ai).
+If you are having trouble with any of the following steps, please contact our team at [info@osdg.ai](mailto:info@osdg.ai).